ManarSawah/ManarSawah/README.md

 🚀 Flutter developer & freelancer from Egypt
 🎓 Graduated from **BUC (Badr University in Cairo)**
-💙 Focused on building clean, simple, and user-friendly mobile apps with Flutter.
+🌟 Interested in building clean, simple, and user-friendly mobile apps using Flutter.

 ---